Q&A: Concealing a Relationship from Parents: 2 Aug 2015, Question 2

 Tags: Bigotry, Communication, Epistemology, Ethics, GLBT, Love, Psychology, Romance, Sex, Sexism

 Q&A: Changing Minds on Gay Marriage: 31 Mar 2013, Question 2

 Question: Is "gay marriage" a valid form of marriage?
 Many people oppose gay marriage on the grounds that marriage is essentially religious, that procreation is central to marriage, or "traditional marriage" should be respected.
 Should gay unions be considered a valid form of marriage, legally or socially?
 Might civil unions be an acceptable alternative?

-Tags: Christianity, Culture, GLBT, Law, Marriage, Politics, Religion, Romance, Tradition
+Tags: Bible, Christianity, Culture, GLBT, Law, Marriage, Politics, Religion, Romance, Tradition

 Q&A: Gay "Conversion" Therapy: 6 Jan 2013, Question 4

 Question: How might social conservatives be convinced to support gay marriage?
 Rob Portman, a Republican Senator from Ohio, recently decided to openly support gay marriage after his son came out to him and his wife.
 What can be done to help other conservatives see gay marriage in a new light – as a matter of liberty and individual identity?